-Grant applications for British Science Week 2024 are now open!
+Grant applications for British Science Week 2024 are now closed.

 Is your community group keen to run an activity during British Science Week?
 Can you reach people who currently don’t engage with science?
 If so, we might be able to help!

 The Community Grants scheme is all about helping you to engage your audiences with science in ways that are tailor-made for them.
 Supported by UK Research and Innovation, we’re thrilled to offer grants of £500 and £1000 each year to help community groups to run their own events and activities for British Science Week, expanding the number of people who enjoy and take part in science!

 The deadline for applications is 11.59pm on Monday 6 November.

 For British Science Week 2024, there are two levels of grants that community groups can apply for:

 1. £500 grants to run one or more events during British Science Week

 2. £1000 grants to run one or more events during British Science Week, as well as either preparatory or follow-up activities that will lead to continued engagement beyond British Science Week

 To help you prepare for 2024 applications, please make sure you read the detailed Community Grants 2024 guidelines before you apply.